 The information we collect

-For some products and services it is necessary for us to collect ‘personal information’ such as your name, identity details, and contact.
-We may also need to collect other personal details (such as gender, marital status and financial information) and other information from which you can be identified.
+For some products and services it is necessary for us to collect ‘personal information’ such as your name, email address, and other contact details.

 We collect personal information from you if you apply for a job with Think Productive Australia.